 Plus, is there anything better than an edible bowl?

-In terms of sweet pumpkin recipes, I made a really delicious pumpkin pie with gluten free crust earlier this month, but I think everybody should have the opportunity to enjoy fresh pumpkin in a savory way.
-For those of you who might be unaware of the virtues of cooking with pumpkin, this recipe will get you into the fray in the best possible way.
-Just imagine the adult version of carving pumpkins meets Harry Potter in the southwest.
+In terms of sweet pumpkin recipes, there’s this really delicious pumpkin pie with gluten free crust, but I think everybody should have the opportunity to enjoy fresh pumpkin in a savory way.

 What are the best pumpkins for cooking?